Saadé Family: History and origins

-The ancient harbor city of Latakia was known in antiquity as Laodicea in Syria or Laodicea on the Sea and it was the Seleucid king Seleucos I Nikator who named it after his mother and daughter.
-It was founded on the site of the canaanite village of Mazabda otherwise known as Ramitha.
+The ancient harbor city of Latakia was known in antiquity as Laodicea in Syria or Laodicea ad mare (on the sea).
+It was founded by the Seleucid king Seleucus I Nicator, who named it after his mother and daughter.

-The Saadé family belongs to the orthodox community of Antioch which together with the patriarchates of Constantinople, Alexandria and Jerusalem constitute one of the four seats of the Christian East.
+The Saadé family belongs to the Orthodox patriarchate of Antioch, which together with the patriarchates of Constantinople, Alexandria and Jerusalem constitute one of the four seats of the Christian East.